3rd Workshop on 5G Technologies for First Responder and Tactical Networks

 5G is not just the next evolution of 4G technology; it’s a paradigm shift.
 5G is revolutionary—because it is expected to enable fundamentally new applications with much more stringent requirements in latency and bandwidth, and provide resiliency and flexibility to the underlying network.
 Today, several standards organizations and forums, namely IEEE, 3GPP, and ITU, are working on defining the architecture and standardizing various aspects of 5G technologies.
 However, little has been studied to explore how 5G and beyond technologies can be useful to tactical and first responder networks.
 It is important to investigate how tactical and first responder communities can take advantage of 5G and beyond technologies to support massive bandwidth, massive sensing, and massive control type applications.

-IEEE is hosting the third workshop in this series in collaboration with the Johns Hopkins University - Applied Physics Lab (JHU/APL) and Department of Homeland Security Science and Technology Directorate (S&T) on October 23, 2020.
+IEEE is hosting the third workshop in this series on October 23, 2020.
+It is the result of partnership and collaboration with the Department of Homeland Security Science and Technology Directorate (DHS S&T) and the Johns Hopkins University Applied Physics Lab (JHU/APL).
 The workshop's focus is to discuss the applicability of 5G technologies for tactical and first responder networks, solutions, use cases, and investigate research opportunities and challenges.
 The workshop will provide a platform to bring together 5G experts from industry, academia, and the standards, regulator, and defense communities to collaborate.

 All speakers for the event will be presenting remotely.